mainmatter/mainmatter.com/_posts/2020-03-23-porting-a-site-to-ember-with-percy.md

 client to the output folder.

-As I briefly mentioned earlier, part of the issue with the old infrastructure for the Ember Guides is that it was so hard to contribute to that it was almost impossible to get working locally.
+As I briefly mentioned earlier, part of the issue with the old infrastructure for the Ember Guides was that it was so hard to contribute to that it was almost impossible to get working locally.
 If we can avoid having to run the Ruby middleman setup locally, that would be a better approach, so another way to get a static copy of the website would be to pretend that we're Google